|Nutritional Guidelines (per serving)|

 This easy lemon glaze recipe is made with only three ingredients: confectioners' sugar, milk, and fresh lemon juice or lemon extract.

 To extract the most juice as possible out of your lemon, let it be at room temperature.
 Using firm pressure, roll it back and forth under your palm on the counter a few times.
 Alternatively, microwave it for 15 seconds.
-Make sure it is cool to the touch before handling.
+Make sure it is cool to the touch before handling it.

 Gather the ingredients.